 Intent and entity detection

-Intent and entity detection feature allows you to extract information from live audio in real-time.
+Intent and entity detection feature allows you to extract information from live streaming audio in real-time.

 This enables your application to do: